 The wide range of comprehensive services schools provide to students, parents, and society now exceeds those of almost any public institution—and more seems to be expected of schools as the days pass.

 These realities should make the entire team of every school proud.
-The entire team means everyone: administrators, teachers, counselors, paras, coaches, secretaries, nurses, cooks, custodians, bus drivers, members of the board of education, and support staff.
+The entire team means everyone: administrators, teachers, counselors, paras, coaches, administrative assistants, nurses, cooks, custodians, bus drivers, members of the board of education, and support staff.
 Each member of this team is vital to meeting the needs of our students.
 They have done the exceptional during one of the most difficult times of our history—and they will continue until the crisis is over.

 Thank you, thank you, thank you.
 The entire school team has done more good for more people, more consistently, and more effectively than we would have thought possible just a few years ago.
 The tradition of superior performance continues in our schools.
 Bless all of you.
 Just take a moment to take pride and joy in what you have achieved.
 You are all wonderful.